• Skip to main content

 • Mac

-• Android
+• Internet

-How to View Installed Updates in Windows 10
+How to View Installed Updates in Windows 11/10

-The main purpose of Windows Updates is to fix security bugs and enhance the performance of your computer.
+While the main purpose of Windows updates is to fix security bugs and enhance the performance of your device, it is not uncommon to find computers developing problems and performance issues following a Windows update.

-Checking for installed Updates in Windows 10 is a fairly simple task, it can be done using Settings App or by using Control Panel.
+Checking for installed updates on a Windows 11/10 computer is a fairly simple task and you can find below the steps to view installed updates by using Settings App and Control Panel.

-Check Installed Updates Using Settings App
+1. View Recently Installed Updates Using Settings in Windows 11/10

 View Installed Updates History Option in Windows 10 Settings Screen

-4. On the next screen, you will see the list of Updates installed on your computer.
+On the next screen, you will see the list of Updates installed on your computer.

 Open Control Panel in Windows 10

-2. On the Control Panel screen, make sure that you are in Category View and then click on Programs.
+2. On the Control Panel screen, make sure that you are in Category View and click on Programs.

 Programs Option in Windows 10 Control Panel Screen

-3. On the Programs screen, click on View Installed Updates option located under Programs and Features.
+3. On the Programs screen, click on View Installed Updates link, located under “Programs and Features” section..

 View Installed Updates Option in Windows 10 Control Panel